remy/cssprefix/README.md

 Server side is in Node, using Express to get up and running quickly.
 It also means that I can pull in the CSS parsers without having to do (too much) conversion.

+# Collaboration

+I'm looking for help in the following areas:

+- UX for web site
+- Design for web site
+- CSS, HTML & JavaScript for web site
+- Testing (once the server is complete)
+- Third party tools (extensions, proof of ideas)
+- Support on server-side JS (though I'll get as far as possibly in as short amount of time as possible first though)